ckind/vue-audio-ui/docs/pages/component-library.md

 An interactive audio file visualizer for displaying amplitude data.
 Click and drag to select.
 Ctrl+click (or command+click on mac) and drag to zoom.

+- `audioSelection`: Emitted when user makes a selection.
+Returns the selection start and end indexes in the floating point sample array.
+Note that start can be before end.

 <VAAudioFileVisualizerExample />

 <!--@include: ../code-snippets/VAAudioFileVisualizerUsage.md -->

 ## v-a-envelope-adsr

 An adjustable Attack-Decay-Sustain-Release envolope.
 The modelValue is an AdsrSettings instance.
 Note that a new object will be emitted on update:modelValue.
+Emits the

 ```js
 interface AdsrSettings {